mhaapakangas/docker-course/part3/exercise3.7/ReadMe.md

 ## Example setup using Docker Swarm

 I deployed the frontend - backend example in Docker Swarm hosted on Google Cloud.
-The swarm is composed of three Virtual Machines, one manager and two workers.
+The swarm is composed of three Ubuntu 16.04 Virtual Machines: one manager and two workers.
 The application is accessible at `http://35.228.173.193/`.

 The manager node was initialized and drained to avoid running containers on it:
 ```